On this page:

 Benefits and risks of counselling | Location | Emergencies

 Most of the time, we can cope with the problems and stresses that we encounter every day.
 But sometimes they pile up and overwhelm us.
-A family crisis, unexpected illness, accident, the loss of a significant person, communication problems, relationship difficulties, transitions through a different stage of life, chemical dependency, depression, anxiety, low self-esteem - any of these can be helped with professional guidance.
+A family crisis, unexpected illness, accident, the loss of a significant person, communication problems, relationship difficulties, transitions through a different stage of life, chemical dependency, depression, anxiety, low self-esteem - professional guidance can help with any of these.

-Participation in counselling does not mean that a person is abnormal or has mental illness but it does mean that the client wants to take responsibility for his or her own life and health, to grow, to adapt, to learn to cope and to reach his or her full potential in life and relationships.
+Participating in counselling does not mean that a person is abnormal or has mental illness but rather it means that the client wants to take responsibility for his or her own life and health, to grow, to adapt, to learn how to cope and to reach his or her full potential in life and relationships.

 Counselling is most effective when the client's presenting concern is described in specific and concrete terms, a supportive relationship is formed between the client and therapist, specific, objective and measurable goals are agreed on, a suitable method to reach these goals is found and client commitment to resolving the presenting problem is demonstrated through the completion of homework assignments between sessions.
 Asking family members or partners to actively participate also contributes to effective therapy.